 Uses for Mango Jam

-- Yummy filling for making cake pops
+- It makes a yummy filling in cake pops

-Facts about Mangoes
+Facts About Mangoes

-- Mango is called the King of all Asian fruits.
+- Mango is called the king of all Asian fruits.

-- It is a very delicious, juicy.
+- It is very delicious and juicy.

 - When ripe, they are yellow to orange in color.